Tam Sua (Thai Papaya Salad with Noodles)

 Ingredients for tam sua laid out on bamboo plates including shredded green papaya, rice vermicelli, tomatoes, and condiments with a mortar and pestle.

-• Rice vermicelli – Thin round rice noodles (sen khao poon) that soak up dressing while keeping a chewy bite.
+• Rice vermicelli: Thin round rice noodles (sen khao poon) that soak up the dressing while still keeping a bit of chew.
+Don’t over-soak or they’ll turn too soft.

-• Bean sprouts – Add a mild, crisp texture that pairs well with spicy dressing.
+• Bean sprouts: Add a light crunch that works well with the spicy dressing.

 How to make papaya noodle salad

-1. Peel and shred the green papaya into thin slivers.
-See how to shred papaya for tips.
+Step 1: Prep the papaya.
+Peel and shred the green papaya into thin slivers.
+(You can check my guide on how to shred papaya if needed.)

-2. In a mortar, pound the garlic and chilies until roughly crushed.
+Step 2: Crush garlic & chilies.
+In a mortar, pound the garlic and chilies until roughly crushed, not too fine.

-3. Add fish sauce, fermented fish sauce, tamarind paste, palm sugar, and squeeze in the lime juice, tossing in the lime peels as well; mash everything until the sugar dissolves.
+Step 3: Make the dressing.
+Add fish sauce, fermented fish sauce, tamarind paste, palm sugar, and lime juice.
+Toss in the squeezed lime peels and mash everything until the sugar dissolves.

-4. Stir in the tomatoes and gently bruise them to release their juices.
+Step 4: Add the tomatoes.
+Stir in the tomatoes and gently bruise them so they release their juices.

-5. Add the shredded papaya and mix until evenly coated.
+Step 5: Mix in the papaya.
+Add the shredded papaya and toss until everything is well coated.

-6. Add the rice vermicelli, using a spoon to help combine.
+Step 6: Add the noodles.
+Add the rice vermicelli and gently mix, using a spoon if needed to help combine.

-7. Toss with the culantro and bean sprouts, then serve right away.
+Step 7: Finish and serve.
+Toss in the culantro (or cilantro) and bean sprouts, then serve right away.

 Serving suggestion